About

 From the history of the department

-In 1960, a computer centre was established within the department - initially analogue, but later digital technology was used and a design computer centre was created.
+In 1960, a computer centre was established at the department - initially analogue, later digital technology was used and a design computer centre was created.
 Methods of automated measurement and automated design of electrical machines were developed here.
 At the same time, applications of semiconductor converters in the field of electrical machines and devices were developed at the department in cooperation with industry.
 Technical didactic devices ranging from overhead projectors to personal computers began to be widely used in the department's teaching activities.

 k13114 logo